2017–18 Northampton Town F.C. season: Matches

 On 21 June 2017, the league fixtures were announced.

 FA Cup

 On 16 October 2017, the first round draw was made with Northampton Town drawn at home against Scunthorpe United.
 A 0–0 draw meant a replay had to be played at Glanford Park.

-Carabao Cup
+EFL Cup

 On 16 June 2017, the first round draw was made with Northampton Town drawn away against QPR.

-Checkatrade Trophy
+EFL Trophy

 On 12 July 2017, the group stage draw was made with Northampton Town drawn in a group with Southampton U23s, Cambridge United and Peterborough United.
 After finished as runners-up in the group stages, Northampton were drawn away to Portsmouth in the second round.